-- From Beit Bridge, turrn right towards Masvingo, and look out for the traffic police just before the turnoff!
+- From Beit Bridge, turn right towards Masvingo, and look out for the traffic police just before the turnoff!

 - Threeway Safari Lodge is a beautiful Lodge offering superb lodging at reasonable prices, but booking in advance is recommended.

-- If you need a place to sleep near Masvingo, turn right towards Great Zimbabwe, but pass it (unless you would like to visit the magnificent ruins and don’t mind paying a lot of money) and look out for the Inn on the Great Zimbabwe,(about 20 kms) which is a beautiful place looking out over Lake Kyle, with lovely rooms and good food.
-They have self catering options with many beds at a reasonable price.
+- If you need a place to sleep near Masvingo, turn right towards Great Zimbabwe, but pass it (unless you would like to visit the magnificent ruins and don’t mind paying a lot of money) and look out for the Inn on the Great Zimbabwe,(about 20 km) which is a beautiful place looking out over Lake Kyle, with lovely rooms and reasonable, if rather bland, food.
+They have self-catering options with many beds at a reasonable price.

 - Drive through Masvingo and take the route to the Birchenough Bridge and Mutare.

 - The border post at Forbes going into Mozambique may be busy at times but try to keep your sense of humor, and stay friendly.
-Be very careful to change money without being sure and ask officials for the best place to change your money into meticais, as you will need it to put petrol or diesel in your vehicle and possibly also to have a meal and sleep over.
+Be very careful to change money on the border and ask officials for the best place to change your money into meticais, as you will need it to put petrol or diesel in your vehicle and possibly also to have a meal and sleepover.
 About R2000 may be enough.
-Casa Msika on the right hand side is a good place to sleep over and have a good meal.
+Casa Msika on the right-hand side is a good place to sleep over and have a good meal.
 They also have camping facilities and are in the process of revamping the place.

-- · As you drive into Tete, look out for a Motel on your right hand side which offers air conditioned rooms and clean beds, There are quite a few places to sleep and have good meals, and from Tete it is easy to reach Lilongwe or even Fish Eagle Bay the next day.
+- As you drive towards Tete there is a turnoff to the right which will take you over the new bridge crossing the mighty Zambezi, and on to Moatize.
+Look out for accommodation which offers air-conditioned rooms and clean beds.
+There are quite a few places to sleep and have good meals, and from Tete/Moatize, it is easy to reach Lilongwe or even Fish Eagle Bay the next day.
 Fill up with fuel here.

 - Otherwise, at Dedza, if you need to do some shopping or want to change money at an exchange bureau, turn left to Lilongwe at the T junction.
 From Lilongwe, find the road to Salima and turn left to Nkhotakota just before entering Salima.